PARDON OUR DUST. ONGOING SITE MAINTENANCE

 Check this section regularly for links to information on what are being proposed as good personal practices for avoiding infection.

-DIY masks, used properly provide a significant level of protection.
-Below are links a pattern and instructions making a mask, and a link to a video providing specific advice on their proper use and disposal.
+Below are links a pattern and instructions making a mask, and a link to a WHO video providing specific advice on their proper use and disposal.

 Pattern for DIY Mask [Notes:Downloaded from Mary Washington Health Care Web Site.
 CDC advises use of hottest water setting and thoroughly drying potentially contaminated laundry. ]